kilozebra/videobridge/README.md

 > [!NOTE]
 > *No more worrying about what order you plug things in!  videobridge will
-> automatically reconnect when your quad resumes sending video.*
+> automatically reconnect when your air unit resumes sending video.*

 (DJI FPV Goggles v2 have been tested, v1 should work also...
 Goggles 2 and Integra with H.265 may work, but still require testing.)